 The difference between decimal betting odds and fractional betting odds is that the stake is included in the price offered by the bookie.
 Decimal odds of 3.00 price tell you exactly how much you will win from a £1 bet (£2 profit plus the £1 stake back).

-In fractional odds, 2/1 means that you will win £2 for every £1 bet.
-The odds do not take into account the £1 stake that will be returned to you.
+In fractional odds, 2/1 means winning £2 for every £1 bet.
+The odds do not consider the £1 stake that will be returned to you.
 Decimal odds of 3.00 and fractional odds of 2/1 are exactly the same.
 Personal preference will determine your odds choice.

-What Are the Most Common Type of Odds?
+What Are the Most Common Types of Odds?

-UK bookmakers and across Europe, fractional odds and decimal odds are the most popular.
-In America, you will see moneyline/American odds used by bookies.
-Online sportsbooks give you the chance to change to your preferred odds type.
+In UK bookmakers and across Europe, fractional odds and decimal odds are the most popular bet type.
+In America, bookies use moneyline/American odds.
+Online sportsbooks allow you to change to your preferred odds type.

 How Do Odds Work Differently on Sportsbooks to Exchanges?

-A traditional sportsbook offers you the odds on an event.
-You bet against the sportsbook and the bookmaker takes bets from different punters on the same event.
+A traditional sportsbook offers odds on an event.
+You bet against the sportsbook, and the bookmaker takes bets from different punters on the same event.

 Exchanges can offer better odds and more value on bets.
-One of the most popular reasons that punters use exchanges is due to the vast betting possibilities.
+One of the most popular reasons punters use exchanges is the vast betting possibilities.
 You can place a wager with ridiculous odds that a bookmaker won't accept.
 If another punter takes your wager, then you can win big.

 Unfortunately, one of the big issues with exchanges is their lack of simplicity.
-Sportsbooks are quite easy to understand, while it can take some time to get your head around exchanges.
+Sportsbooks are quite easy to understand, while exchanges can take some time to understand.

 Betting odds are the backbone of sports betting.
-You can learn your potential profit, total payout, and total return thanks to odds.
+Thanks to odds, you can learn your potential profit, total payout, and total return.
 You can also learn just how probable an event is to occur.
 Whether you want to use fractional odds, decimal betting odds, American betting odds, or Asian odds, you should now be able to work out your total payout before making your next wager.